oxi-p/DentalDesk/README.md

 A conversational AI assistant for dental practices, powered by LangGraph and WhatsApp.

-DentalDesk is an open-source project designed to automate patient communication for dental clinics.
-It provides a WhatsApp-based chatbot that can handle appointment scheduling, new patient registration, and answer frequently asked questions, freeing up staff to focus on providing excellent patient care.
+DentalDesk is a free and open-source AI chatbot that acts as a virtual dental assistant for your clinic.
+It automates patient communication on WhatsApp, handling appointment scheduling, new patient registration, and answering FAQs 24/7, freeing up your staff to focus on patient care.

 ## ✨ Key Features